 Tracking Flights with your FlightStick

-The all-new Flight Stick is Radarbox’s latest ADS-B based USB dongle receiver.
-The dongle comes with major inbuilt hardware improvements that include, an integrated filter, amplifier and built-in static protection.
-All these changes translate to better performance and increased coverage.
-Plus, you will not only be able to track flights with AirNav RadarBox windows software but also with the RBFeeder client those of you who have a Raspberry Pi, can now feed data to Radarbox.
-We’re so excited that many more of you can now start sharing your data with us.
+The all-new ADS-B FlightStick is RadarBox’s latest ADS-B receiver USB dongle.
+The receiver comes with major hardware improvements, which include an integrated filter, a preamplifier and built-in ESD (electrostatic discharge) protection.
+All of these changes translate into better performance and increased coverage.
+Plus, you will not only be able to track flights with the AirNav RadarBox application for Windows, but also with the RBFeeder client for ARM-based devices.
+Those of you who have a Raspberry Pi can now feed data to RadarBox.
+We’re very excited that many more of you can now start sharing your data with us.

-This concise guide will explain everything you need to know about the new Radarbox Flight Stick and how to set it up with your Raspberry Pi or Windows software.
+This concise guide will explain everything you need to know about the new RadarBox ADS-B FlightStick and how to set it up with your Raspberry Pi or Windows software.

 - Compact, inexpensive and quick setup process